mikeferguson/robot_calibration/README.md

      reprojection between two 3D "sensors" which tell us the position of certain features of interest.
 Sensors might be a 3D camera or an arm which is holding a checkerboard.
+   * camera3d_to_arm - A specialization of chain3d_to_chain3d that adds pinhole
+     parameters (cx, cy, fx, fy) when doing projection of the points.
+Depending on your setup, this doesn't always work (for instance, some drivers don't actually use the camera model/parameters for the 3d projection, but the Primesense/Astra ones do for instance).
    * chain3d_to_plane - This error block can compute the difference between projected 3d points and a desired plane.
 The most common use case is making sure that the ground plane a robot sees is really on the ground.